 Design-wise, the Kraken Ultimate does not deviate from what we have come to expect from Razer gaming headsets—especially the large, circular, plastic ear cups to cover your ears.
 The headset is colored black on the earcups, the headband, and the struts, and faux leather can be found covering the headband and earpad padding.

 No need to worry that this headset seems bland, though.
 You still get some color when you plug it in, as the Razer logo on each ear cup lights up.
 And these lights can be customized with several color lighting effects through the proprietary Razer Synapse software.

 If you are looking for an ultra-affordable gaming headset whose performance wouldn’t embarrass you when your friends come over, then you can do no better than the Corsair HS35 Stereo Gaming Headset.
 You can get this stellar piece of hardware for less than $50 and rest assured that you won’t regret it.

 The SteelSeries Arctis Pro +GameDAC is a great bottom rung premium option you can get if you don’t have $400 to shell out for a gaming headset.
 You get stellar audio quality for your gaming and other devices, and you can tune the sounds to suit your preferences.

 Design-wise you also get a piece of that premium treatment with the SteelSeries Arctis Pro.
-Not only does the SteelSeries Arctis Pro feel as comfortable as a pillow when you put it on, there are a host of customizable features that you can tweak and play with to arrive at a feel or design that is just right for you.
+Not only does the SteelSeries Arctis Pro feel as comfortable as a pillow when you put it on, but there are also a host of customizable features that you can tweak and play with to arrive at a feel or design that is just right for you.

 There is even an OLED display that allows you to tweak away and customize a lot of features using simple, intuitive commands.
 This function works almost like a mixing console attached to your headset.